Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Northern Illinois Stats and Trends

+- Northern Illinois has played 12 games, with seven wins against the spread.

-- The Huskies have been underdogs by 3 points or more eight times this season and are 4-3-1 ATS in those contests.
+- So far this year, the Huskies have been installed as underdogs by a 2.5-point margin or more eight times and are 4-3-1 ATS in those games.

-- Northern Illinois' games this season have hit the over on seven of 12 set point totals (58.3%).
+- Northern Illinois' games this year have hit the over on seven of 12 set point totals (58.3%).

-- Northern Illinois is 2-1-1 against the spread and 2-2 overall when the team scores more than 34.6 points.
+- Northern Illinois is 2-1-1 against the spread and 2-2 overall in games when it records more than 34.6 points.

-- The Huskies have 16 giveaways this season, while the Golden Flashes have 23 takeaways .
+- The Huskies have turned the ball over 16 times, seven fewer times than the Golden Flashes have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.